 Financial Modeling For your Shoe Company:

 Before you send any orders to the shoe factory you need to build your financial models.
 Financial modeling and cost accounting are important calculations to show if you will make any money!
-This may sound complicated, but once you have a basic understanding, it’s easy.
-You will first need to calculate how much it will cost to buy your shoes and import them into your selling market.
+This may sound complicated, but once you have a basic understanding it’s easy.
+First, you will need to calculate how much it will cost to buy your shoes and import them into your selling market.
 This is called landing.

 FOB or Ex-works Purchase Terms for Shoes :

 To build your shoe companies complete financial model, you are going to need to figure out your real product costs.
 When you negotiate your shoe purchase price, you need to set the purchase terms with the factory.
 Usually, your price will be quoted as FOB.
 The FOB price includes the cost to build, package, deliver the shoes by container truck to the container harbor and load the merchandise on the vessel.
 FOB means you will work with the international shipping lines to move your container and not with a local trucking company.
 Leave the local trucking price negotiations to the factory.

 Another common shoe purchase term is “ex-works.”
 This means that either you or your freight forwarder are responsible for picking up the shoes from the factory.
 You may choose to buy your shoes ex-works if you are loading a container with other products.

 Landing Costs For Shoes: